bucketfulofsunshine/Lunia-For-Good-Parties/README.md

 ### Q: Any future plans?

-* Version 1.0 will allow the party to travel to Lunia & complete an altered version of Dorn's questline.
-* Any version beyond that will be bugfixes & further additions based on player suggestions (if any).
+* Any version beyond V1.0 will be bugfixes & further additions based on player suggestions (if any).

 ## CHANGELOG

-* **20250725 - Alpha**.
-Pre-Release 0.9 Candidate.
-Sharpening up dialogues & testing for final bugs before the full release.
+* **20250810** - V1.0 Release.
+Yolo.

 ## LICENSING